MaximeMaillet/express-imp-router/docs/STATIC_ROUTE.md

 }]);
 ```

-In `targets`, we fund a list of available directory from root directory.
+In `targets`, we found a list of available directory from root directory.